 Sick Leave benefits shall be reduced by other disability income benefits to which the absent employee is entitled, except disability income which was being received prior to the illness or injury resulting in the employee being absent from work and which is unrelated to the illness or injury causing the current absence.
 Integration shall take place to the extent that Sick Leave benefits shall be reduced by other disability income benefits to which the absent employee is entitled, except disability income which was being received prior to the illness or injury resulting in the employee being absent from work and which is unrelated to the illness or injury causing the current absence.
-Integration shall take place to the extent that sick Leave benefits and which is unrelated to the illness or injury causing the current absence.
 Integration shall take place to the extent that income from all benefit sources equals one hundred percent (100%) of regular pay.
 Other disability income shall mean: